cityofaustin/ags-service-publisher/README.md

 - You can use [`fnmatch`][8]-style wildcards in any of the strings in the list arguments to the runner functions, so, for example, you could put `included_services=['CouncilDistrict*']` and both the `CouncilDistrictMap` and `CouncilDistrictsFill` services would be published.
+- The `Runner` constructor accepts several optional keyword arguments:
-- All of the runner functions accept a `verbose` argument that, if set to `True`, will output more granular information to the console to help troubleshoot issues.
+    - `verbose`: if set to `True`, will output more granular information to the console to help troubleshoot issues.
       Defaults to `False`.
-- All of the runner functions accept a `quiet` argument that, if set to `True`, will suppress all output except for critical errors.
+    - `quiet`: if set to `True`, will suppress all output except for critical errors.
 Defaults to `False`.
-- All of the runner functions accept a `config_dir` argument that allows you to override which directory is used for your configuration files.
+    - `config_dir`: allows you to override which directory is used for your configuration files.
 Defaults to the `./config` directory beneath the script's root directory.
 Alternatively, you can set the `AGS_SERVICE_PUBLISHER_CONFIG_DIR` environment variable to your desired directory.
-- Some of the runner functions accept a `log_dir` argument that allows you to override which directory is used for storing log files.
+    - `log_dir`: allows you to override which directory is used for storing log files.
 Defaults to the `./logs` directory beneath the script's root directory.
 Alternatively, you can set the `AGS_SERVICE_PUBLISHER_LOG_DIR` environment variable to your desired directory.

 ## TODO